dngin2901/School-Final-Project/README.md

 # School-Final-Project
-Final project for operating systems course
+Final project for operating systems course.
-The purpose of this project was to have each snake wander through a randomized maze and try to find the exit.
+The objective of the program was to make the “travellers” or “snakes” move independently on their own through the maze all while utilizing the use of threads and mutex locks.